DWilken02/Mad-Libs/README.md

 ## Description

-This is a mini mad-libs site that I created for a school code projecy
+This is a mini mad-libs site that I created for a school code project

 ## Setup/Installation